FrancoVazza/JULIA/CR_solver_pub/README.md

-* Details on the method and on its application to cosmological simulations are described in Vazza, Wittor, Brunetti & Bruggen, 2021 A&A (submitted, as of this writing).
+* Details on the method and on its application to cosmological simulations are described in Vazza, Wittor, Brunetti & Bruggen, 2021 A&A https://arxiv.org/abs/2102.04193